Cluster-norm for Unsupervised Probing of Knowledge: Introduction

 To tackle this issue, we propose a cluster normalization method.
-Our method follows the usual initial approach of unsupervised probing of harvesting contrast pair activations, however we then cluster similar activations and normalize them separately, thereby eliminating the effect of distracting salient features.
+Our method starts by following the usual initial approach of unsupervised probing of harvesting contrast pair activations.
+We then cluster similar activations and normalize them separately, thereby eliminating the effect of distracting salient features.
 We can then apply any unsupervised probing method, such as CCS or CRC-TPC \citep{burns2022discovering}, to train a probe on these normalized activations.
 It is of course crucial to ensure this approach does not inadvertently eliminate the knowledge feature itself.
-To prevent this, we utilize contrast pairs, performing the clustering based on the average embedding of each pair.
+To prevent this, we utilize contrast pairs, performing the clustering on the average embedding of each pair.
 Further details on contrast pairs are provided in Section \ref{ccs}.

 Probes trained with the original CCS approach achieve an average accuracy of approximately 0.5 on prompt datasets with distracting random word features \citep{farquhar2023challenges}.
-In contrast, our clustering method significantly improves this average accuracy to about 0.77, and to 0.81 for CRC-TPC when using Mistral-7b.
+In contrast, our clustering method significantly improves this average accuracy to about 0.77, and to 0.81 for CRC-TPC when tested with Mistral-7B.
 Details of our method are described in Section \ref{sec:method}.